hennychen/bp-gallery/readme.txt

 == Description ==
 This plugin adds full photo gallery capabilities to BuddyPress.

+**Features:**

+* Members can create multiple galleries
+* Members can control visibility of each gallery
+* Face Tagging
+* Gallery commenting
-Features include: Users can create multiple galleries, Gallery visibility control, Face-Tagging, Gallery commenting, Group Galleries (Gallery created at the time of group creation), Supports multiple image viewers (supplied with Fancybox), Images can be viewed in mid-res and full-res, Gallery "Like" button
+* Group Galleries (Gallery created at the time of group creation)
+* Supports multiple image viewers (supplied with Fancybox)
+* Images can be viewed in mid-res and full-res in a subsequent window
+* Images can be dynamically watermarked
+* Large image viewing with save image disabled
+* Gallery 'Like' button

 == Installation ==

 1. Download bpGallery from http://www.amkd.com.au/wp-content/uploads/BPGallery.zip and unzip on your local disk